sardorml/sardorml/README.md

 - leagueoftraders.io is a social-trading app that gamifies the crypto trading experience.
 - Created a banking application at uzumbank.uz
 - Developed a crypto currency wallet at MetaMui with messaging and send/receive crypto capabilites.
+- Created a Defi protocols analytics web app using NextJs as a side project.

 Visit my Portfolio page to see more of what i have worked on at [sardor.xyz](https://sardor.xyz)